Forest Acres City Council urges Governor McMaster to issue stay-at-home order

 FOREST ACRES, S.C. — The city of Forest Acres held their first virtual meeting during the COVID-19 pandemic on Wednesday evening.
 They discussed what's next for the city.

 Effective immediately, council decided to close the parks.
-This following Governor Henry McMaster's order from Tuesday.
+This follows Governor Henry McMaster's order from Tuesday.
 They expect to post signs later in the week.

 As for law enforcement, they are taking precautions when it comes to calls.
 They've also asked DHEC for more information on cases, so that they can be better prepared when out in the community.